 How often should Threaded Table Inserts be replaced?

 The intervals that the Threaded Insert should be changed is either once per month or every 50 flywheels.
 This would make it easier to remember when to change them.

 The Dreaded Table Shaft Replacement

 So you stripped out the threads of the Threaded Insert in your flywheel grinder table.
 Or perhaps your maintenance man welded a stud to the insert so he could get the insert out and it still won’t come out.
-Maybe you got a hold down bolt stuck in there and ruined the thread the threaded inserts threads into!
+Maybe you got a hold down bolt stuck in there and ruined the threads that the threaded inserts thread into!
 Well, there is a fix for that.

 REPLACE The Table Shaft.

 Most people don’t realize the center threads are actually in the shaft of the table which projects through the center of the table.
 So you don’t have to replace the table, but you will have to replace the shaft because you need to use the inserts that will no longer fit if you tap that hole larger.

 The heavy table is held on with 4 bolts, they need to be removed.
 The table will lift off, but it will take 2 people to lift that off, being careful not to drop or distort the table, (it’s been done).
 It’s heavy and being held in place by the oil under it so you may need to use a pry bar to break it free.